svj-aventador/xrpl-dev-portal/content/_snippets/post-rippled-install.md

 ### Additional Configuration

-`rippled` should connect to the SGY Ledger with the default configuration.
+`rippled` should connect to the RCP Ledger with the default configuration.
 However, you can change your settings by editing the `rippled.cfg` file.
 For recommendations about configuration settings, see [Capacity Planning](capacity-planning.html).

 {% include '_snippets/conf-file-location.md' %}<!--_ -->